Lan-Chen/Linkedin-Job-Post-Scraper-with-Customizable-Display-Order/README.md

 - Many search results are unrelated to the job title I entered.
   - They even display job post for Janitor when I search for Data Scientist, although they do have some similarities in the aspect of cleaning things.
 - The display order is not based on the relevance of the search results.
-  - This is understandable that they have some promotions, but it will be time-consuming for me on mannual screening.
+  - This is understandable that they have some promotions, but it will be time-consuming for me on manual screening.
 - Unable to filter or sort based on the number of applicants for each job.
   - This feature is urgently needed in this crazy job market, as I saw jobs can have 1000+ applicants in half a day.
 - The filter on posting date is limited.
 Only past month, past week and past day are provided.